gvsucis/f25-willow-dls-core/README.md

   - Multi-bit variants of the above
 - **Subcircuit Resolution:** Willow automatically resolves and loads subcircuits.
 Make sure all referenced chips are available in the working directory or resolvable by your custom resolver.

-#### Testing Nand2Tetris Circuits

-When testing Nand2Tetris circuits, remember:
+> [!NOTE]
+> **Important Notes:**
+> - All inputs and outputs must have unique labels assigned in the circuit editor
+> - Input/output values can be BitString objects or strings of "0"s and "1"s
-- Input/output names are case-sensitive and must match the HDL definition
+> - The circuit name parameter must match the circuit name defined in the file
-- Single-bit inputs/outputs should use `"0"` or `"1"` as strings
-- Multi-bit buses should use binary strings like `"0101"` (with the leftmost bit as the most significant)
+> - Multi-bit buses should use binary strings like `"0101"` (with the leftmost bit as the most significant)
+> - Nand2Tetris circuits using bit slice syntax (e.g., `in[0]`, `out[15]`) are not yet supported

 Example multi-bit test:
 ```typescript